SupremeSports/HA-Domotic/Devices/Heaters and Thermostats/Living HVAC/README.md

 - Extra temp sensor to read the output temperature (NOT room temperature)
 - Special library for Fujitsu AC units has been used
     - Will need to be adapted to your own AC unit
-    - **Unless you have the EXACT same unit and expescially remote as I do, it WON'T work**
+    - **Unless you have the EXACT same unit and especially the same remote as I do, it WON'T work**

 #### Outcome ####
 Device works very great